johnvenn/libcbor-sgx/README.md

 After all these steps, cbor package is installed in build/package Set the include path and lib path to CBOR installation folder.

+A SampleCode to run cbor functions inside enclave is provided in SGXSampleCBOR.
+After the above steps, you can use the built include files and lib inside this sample.

 ```

 ## Usage example